exakat/php-dictionary/dictionary.rst

 Print
 -----

-echo displays the arguments to the output : this may be the web page, or the command line screen.
+print() is a PHP language construct used to output text to the browser or the output stream.
+It is often used to display information to users on a web page or to debug and inspect variable values during development.
+The print construct can be used in two forms: with or without parentheses.

-print is a language construct of PHP.
+print() is a language construct of PHP.
+It only accepts one argument and it returns 1.

+print() also has a closely related function called print_r(), used for debugging.

 .. code-block:: php

    <?php

-   print 'Hellow world!';
+   print 'Hello';

+   print(' world!');

    ?>

 `Documentation <https://www.php.net/manual/en/function.echo.php>`__

-Related : :ref:`Echo <echo>`
+Related : :ref:`Echo <echo>`,

 .. _private: